-- Submit official transcripts of all previous college work.
-Official documents must be received directly from the granting institution in a sealed envelope or an electronic transcript delivery network. - 4.
-Additional requirements may be requested from the applicant for admission to specific programs of study.
-These requirements may include, but are not limited to, faculty interview, SAT results, a program meeting, letters of reference, and pre-admission assessment testing such as the Accuplacer. - 5.
+- 5. Additional requirements may be requested from the applicant for admission to specific programs of study.
+These requirements may include, but are not limited to, faculty interview, SAT results, a program meeting, letters of reference, and pre-admission assessment testing such as the Accuplacer. - 6.
 Notify the College of eligibility for Veterans Administration and other aid programs.